open-ephys/bonsai-onix1-docs/articles/tutorials/tune-readsize.md

 ![screenshot of Histogram1D visualizers with `ReadSize` 2048](../../images/tutorials/tune-readsize/histogram1d_2048.webp)
 ![screenshot of PercentUsed visualizers with `ReadSize` 2048](../../images/tutorials/tune-readsize/percent-used_2048.webp)

-The closed-loop latencies now average about 80 μs.
-The hardware buffer is still stable at around around zero indicating that, even given the increased overhead associated with a smaller `ReadSize`, software is collecting data rapidly enough to prevent excessive accumulation in the hardware buffer.
+The Histogram1D visualizer shows closed-loop latencies now average about 80 μs with lower variability.

+The PercentUsed visualizer shows the hardware buffer is still stable at around around zero.
+This means that, even with the increased overhead associated with a smaller `ReadSize`, the host is reading data rapidly enough to prevent excessive accumulation in the hardware buffer.
 Let's see if we can decrease latency even further.

 #### `ReadSize` = 1024 bytes